 Check your incision every day for redness, drainage, swelling, or separation of the skin.

-Don’t take any over-the-counter medication unless your doctor tells you to do so.
+Don’t take any over-the-counter medicine unless your healthcare provider tells you to do so.

 Check your temperature each day for 1 week after your surgery.